imanghafoori1/laravel-heyman/README.md

 https://github.com/imanghafoori1/council

-This is fork from result of laracasts.com toturial series refactored to use the Heyman package.
+This is fork from result of laracasts.com tutorial series refactored to use the Heyman package.

 ### A story :